JAlcocerT/JAlcocerT/content/blog/outro-buying-house.md

 {{< /details >}}

-> First estimation ~ 55+30*2 = 115m2, which for **2 layers** would be ~30kg
+First estimation ~ 55+30*2 = 115m2, which for **2 layers** would be ~30kg

 {{< details title="Different kind of paints... 📌" closed="true" >}}

 The world of home paints can be a bit overwhelming with different types and terminologies.
-Let's break down some common categories and their pros and cons:

 ### Synthetic Paints